ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

   user interacts with the API's response.
 * **`BuildRequest()`:** <br/>
   The [RestInterface.BuildRequest()](xref:ReqRest.RestInterface.BuildRequest) returns a new
-  @"ReqRest.RestInterface" instance and sets the [RequestUri](xref:ReqRest.Builders.HttpRequestMessageBuilder.RequestUri)
+  @"ReqRest.ApiRequest" instance and sets the [RequestUri](xref:ReqRest.Builders.HttpRequestMessageBuilder.RequestUri)
   which gets returned by the @"ReqRest.RestInterface.BuildUrl(ReqRest.Builders.UrlBuilder)" method above. <br/>
 * **`Get()`:** <br/>
   [Get()](xref:ReqRest.Builders.HttpMethodBuilderExtensions.Get``1(``0)) changes the request's HTTP method to `GET`.